 So, Luther makes his famous distinction between what is above and what is below.
-If, Luther says, we do not want to drop the term free will as applied to man altogether (which he feels would be safest and most Christian!), it must be carefully defined to accord with the actual facts of life and experience.
-And that means that man can be said to possess free will over those things that are “below him” but not over those things that are “above him.”
-That means that there is a whole range of things over which man can dispose as best he can by simply willing to do it and setting about to accomplish it.
-He can will to do this or that with his possessions, with his life and work, and so on.
+If, Luther says, we do not want to drop the term free will as applied to humans altogether (which he feels would be safest and most Christian!), it must be carefully defined to accord with the actual facts of life and experience.
+And that means that a person can be said to possess free will over those things that are “below him” but not over those things that are “above him.”
+That means that there is a whole range of things over which people can dispose as best they can by simply willing to do it and setting about to accomplish it.
+They can will to do this or that with their possessions, with their life and work, and so on.
 Luther is simply recording a fact which everyone knows.
-One is free to will a lot of things and to try his best to realize that will.
-The fact that God, in the secret of his majesty goes along with that will somehow or perhaps in certain unforeseen ways or unknown ways guides or even frustrates it does not really matter on this level It is not what God might do, but what he does do that matters.
+One is free to will a lot of things and to try one’s best to realize that will.
+The fact that God, in the secret of his majesty goes along with that will somehow or perhaps in certain unforeseen ways or unknown ways guides or even frustrates it does not really matter on this level.
+It is not what God might do, but what he does do that matters.
 As a creature one is given this “freedom.”
-He can and will and he does and is not compelled or forced by God.
-God gives him this “freedom,” this “kingdom,” for his own.
-And all men are directly conscious of it.
+One can and will, and one does and is not compelled or forced by God.
+God gives a person this “freedom,” this “kingdom,” for its own.
+And all people are directly conscious of it.
 The fact that God “nevertheless” in ways known only to him “overrules” this freedom with his own “free will” to his own appointed ends does not remove this evident “freedom” of the creature.
 That is simply a fact.